department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/plain-inclusive-and-compassionate-language.md

 - "Walk to the entrance" > "Go to the entrance"
 - "The email you see here" or "The information you see here" > "This email" or "The information to follow"
 -  Links that read "this page" after a descriptive sentence or two "For more information about this benefit, visit [this page] > Update this link to more a descrptive label or to the title of the page we're linking to.

-- **NOTE:** There are one more tools that are either already existing or far into design that use the word "View."
-Likely isn't practical at this time to try to change these.

-### Language that implies one definitive way of how the user will interact with the site

-Ex.
-A user may not be able to "press" 1 for an extension.

 - "Call this number and press 1" > "Call this number and select 1"

--  Choose vs. select > Use "select" when asking users to pick an item from a list or a set of options.
+**Note on Choose vs. select:** Use "select" when asking users to pick an item from a list or a set of options.
 Use choose when making a decision on 1 thing.

 ### Language that implies placement/direction on screen

 - "The information to the left" (also doesn't take into account mobile responsiveness)
 - "The requirements listed below"

-### Idioms
+### Idioms (also related to translation-ready content standards)

-I know we do this in general, though I recently caught a random "Hang in there" on an old page and we removed it.
-But do we explictly say no idioms in style guide?
-If no, we need to add.
+We generally avoid obvious idioms.
+But there are many more subtle idioms that we should document as we find/fix them for reference.
+Check style guide to make sure we explictly advise avoiding idioms.

 ------